geo909/MSequences2CoveringArrays/README.md

 Understanding what this program does and how it works requires a certain familiarity with [my thesis](http://people.math.carleton.ca/~gtzanaki/project/phd-thesis), especially Chapter 4.
 *The rest of this README assumes notations and definitions from that chapter and some understanding of the basic concepts that are discussed thereof.*

-Requirements: Python v2.6-2.7, sage and linux
+Requirements: Python v2.6-2.7, Sage.
+Also, this has not been tested on Windows.

 ## Usage